 The software is for appropriately trained, healthcare professional use only, in appropriately accredited laboratories.
-The AlloSeq HCT product is not used for the diagnosis of disease nor is it to be used as the sole basis for clinical decisions.
+The AlloSeq HCT product is to be used for Research Use Only purposes.

 2. Computing Requirements and Compatibility

 Refer to IFU106 AlloSeq Software Installation Guide for more details